kamshory/Universal-REST-Simulator/README.md

 ## $DATE() Function

 The `$DATE()` function is useful for generating the date and time automatically.
 The date and time will follow the server time.
-User can use time area.
+User can use time zone.

 The `$DATE()` format follows the format in the PHP programming language.
 The following is an explanation of the `$DATE()` format in the PHP programming language.
 To insert a constant character in the `$DATE()` function, prefix it with `\`.
 For example `$DATE('Y-m-d\TH:i:s.000\Z', 'UTC+7')` will return `2020-10:10T20:20:20,000Z`.
 Note that `\T` will become `T` and `\Z` will become `Z`.